Merubokkusu/Discord-S.C.U.M/readme.md

 ![https://files.catbox.moe/3ns003.png](https://files.catbox.moe/3ns003.png)

 \* You can send issues to discordtehe@gmail.com (arandomnewaccount will respond).
 If you put them in the issues tab, either arandomnewaccount will edit your message to "respond" because he can't post public comments or Merubokkusu will respond.
+Please at least read the README before submitting an issue.

 ## Table of Contents
 - [Key Features](#Key-features)